- Print

 How Do I Retrieve Information from Finance and Operations via OData Request?

-This article provides a guide on how you can retrieve data from Finance and Operations via an OData request from the FO API.
-In this example, we will request the Vendor list from All companies.
+This article explains how to retrieve data from Finance and Operations via an OData request from the FO API.
+In this example, the Vendor list will be requested from All companies.

 Create an API Registration